KannonZenetism/zenetism-field-physics/structural-forensics/glossary/managed-fragmentation-predatory-cohesion.md

 **Predatory cohesion** refers to the binding of dissonant parts through a shared entropic aim.

 Such systems may cooperate internally because their participants are joined by appetite, power-seeking, extraction, control, or preservation of advantage.
-The system may look coordinated, stable, or even strategically intelligent, but its cohesion does not arise from lawful relation.
+The system may look coordinated, stable, or strategically intelligent, but its cohesion does not arise from lawful relation.

 It arises from shared predation.

-### Diagnostic Use
+### Diagnostic Application

-Use **predatory cohesion** when a system is held together by:
+**Predatory cohesion** applies where a system is held together by:

 * accumulation of power
 * accumulation of wealth